outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

     - tool access (pre-computed conceptual network, access to common solution functions)
     - primary solution function (query, transform, matching)

-  - the methods in problem_solving_matching.md are examples of how to automate problem-solving, not examples of how to solve a particular problem type
+  - the methods listed here are examples of how to automate problem-solving, not examples of how to solve a particular problem type

   - solution methods for specific problem types include:
     - intent-mapping